rms1000watt/rms1000watt.github.io/hugo/content/post/what-is-grpc.md

 +++
 date = "2017-02-23T7:11:58-08:00"
 title = "What is gRPC?"
+description = "An explanation of gRPC to help you get past the learning curve." tags = ["Golang", "Google", "gRPC", "HTTP2", "RPC", "Protobuf"]
 +++

 **TLDR: After you get past the learning curve of the topic (which is the bulk of this post), gRPC is an amazing framework!**